Updated For Kodi 18!

 Download & Setup Kodi

-Depending on what device you’re using, you’ve got several different options on how to install Kodi.
+Depending on what device you’re using, you’ve got several different options for installing Kodi.
 No matter what, you can always find all of the latest versions on the official Kodi download page at: https://kodi.tv/download/ (shown below).

 Once you’ve installed Kodi, it’s time to learn how to navigate the interface.